The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Summary and Conclusions

 The observable we focused on was the smoothed Lyman-$\alpha$ transmission, \dfG, as a function of the similarly-smoothed underlying matter overdensity \mG.
 While these quantities can be straightforwardly calculated in the simulations, on the observational side we can do direct comparisons thanks to the combination of the 3D Lyman-$\alpha$ forest tomographic maps from the CLAMATO survey, as well as the COSTCO constrained simulations covering the same volume, that were based on the observed spectroscopic galaxy distribution in the COSMOS field.

 We summarize our findings as follows: \begin{itemize} \item When averaged over apertures of several Megaparsecs around individual galaxy protoclusters, we find clear differences in the Ly$\alpha$ transmission depending on the feedback model.
-There is a weak dependence of Ly$\alpha$ transmission on underlying matter density, but different feedback models studied here all occupy distinct populations in the matter density-transmission ($\delta_m-\delta_F$) plane.
-This establishes that the Lyman-$\alpha$ forest around protoclusters is a potentially powerful probe of feedback mechanisms at Cosmic Noon ($z\sim 2-3$). \item From the $\delta_m-\delta_F$ relation for several of the observed \cxc{} protoclusters, we find clear deviations from the global power-law relationship that is expected to hold for the photo-ionised IGM at these epochs, i.e.\ there is a deficit of Lyman-$\alpha$ absorption in these structures.
-These protoclusters are in disagreement with the simulated protoclusters that incorporate stellar feedback only (300-GadgetMUSIC model).
-Since this model also sets an upper limit on the effect of shock heating from gravitational collapse, we argue that neither gravitational shock-heating nor stellar feedback is a likely cause of the transparent Ly$\alpha$ forest seen in these protoclusters.
-Some form of AGN feedback appears to be necessary to explain this discrepancy. \item The COSTCO-I protocluster, in particular, exhibits an even stronger deviation ($\sim 5 \sigma$) from the FGPA relationship and 300-GadgetMUSIC.
+There is a weak dependence of Ly$\alpha$ transmission on the underlying matter density, but the different feedback models studied here all occupy distinct populations in the matter density-transmission ($\delta_m-\delta_F$) plane.
+This establishes that the Lyman-$\alpha$ forest around protoclusters is a potentially powerful probe of feedback mechanisms at Cosmic Noon ($z\sim 2-3$). \item From the $\delta_m-\delta_F$ relation for several of the observed \cxc{} protoclusters, we find deviations from the global power-law relationship that is expected to hold for the photo-ionised IGM at these epochs, i.e.\ there is a deficit of Lyman-$\alpha$ absorption in these structures.
+These protoclusters are in marginal disagreement with the simulated protoclusters that incorporate stellar feedback only (300-GadgetMUSIC model).
+Since this model also sets an upper limit on the effect of shock heating from gravitational collapse, we argue that processes beyond gravitational shock-heating or stellar feedback are possibly at play in enhancing the transparency of the Ly$\alpha$ forest seen in these protoclusters. \item The COSTCO-I protocluster, in particular, exhibits an even stronger deviation ($\sim 5 \sigma$) from the FGPA relationship and 300-GadgetMUSIC.
 At face value, COSTCO-I is best matched to the protocluster population simulated with the AGN jet feedback model (300-SIMBA).
 However, lower-mass protoclusters in the SIMBA-100 cosmological hydrodynamical box, which nominally has a similar feedback model, do not form a continuous relation with the 300-SIMBA population in the $\delta_m-\delta_F$ plane.
 This is probably due to the large-scale extreme environment within the 300-SIMBA regions even in early times, but there is a possibility that \sanbai{} is not fully converged concerning the Lyman-$\alpha$ forest.
 Future analyses will need to be careful to ensure simulation convergence. \end{itemize}